Star Trek Timelines Review, Tips, Strategies, and Gripes

 Items needed are denoted by * under a node.
 When you get all items from a scenario, the mission selection screen will have all the stars colored gold.
 See the picture below of the missions screen with stars.

 Garak, Elim Garak's Attributes

 Arena Battles: Yawn

 Next are arena battles.
 Quite honestly, these tend to be rather boring and pointless.
-While you get ship schematics (needed to build and upgrade ships) as rewards daily, the rewards are so few it would take years to gain enough schematics to actually upgrade the ships at the higher levels.
+You win ship schematics for your position at the end of each day.
 While ship level makes a difference, crew bonuses will make or break you.
 To actually get a feel for what crew is good, look at the ships of the top players and see who they have onboard.
 In the beginning, you make do with who you have.
 Let’s watch a little video of the Arena.